lennyleadership/code_cokbuk/content.en/docs/01_R_codes/31_ggplot/11 Customization/01_customized_theme.md

 toc: true
 ---

-The following customized theme doesn't have frame, x-axis, y-axis

-To embed a plot to a html file, I should do
+# To embed a plot to a html file, I should do

 ```
   theme(plot.title = element_text(size = 15, vjust = -10, hjust = .2),